 These are the supplements and herbal remedies I use to manage my PCOS:

-FH Pro -- this one supplement contains the vitamins. minerals and building blocks essential to reproductive health, including zinc, iodine, and myo-inositol with d-chiro inositol, key nutrients that are critical to ovarian health and egg quality.
+FH Pro -- except for magnesium, this one supplement contains the vitamins. minerals and building blocks essential to reproductive health, including zinc, iodine, and myo-inositol with d-chiro inositol, key nutrients that are critical to ovarian health and egg quality.

 FH Pro Omega-3 -- omega fatty acids help to reduce oxidative stress, improves cognitive function, mood, and overall well- being.

 IsoFresh Probiotic -- a healthy gut/balanced microbiome is key to overall health and well-being.
 The vaginal canal has its own microbiome that maintains the health of the uterus and supports our fertility.
 The ability to absorb nutrients well and minimize inflammation begins in the gut.
 While we should try and improve our gut and vaginal flora through eating prebiotic (fiber) and probiotic (cultured and fermented) foods, we may also benefit from additional probiotic support through supplementation.